Ehinmetan/MARKETING-CAMPAIGN-PERFORMANCE-ANALYSIS-USING-SQL/README.md

 - Rank marketing channels by total conversions, highlighting the most effective platforms for future investment.

-By answering these questions, this analysis will provide valuable insights that help marketers make data-driven decisions, optimize campaign strategies, and improve overall marketing efficiency.
-Businesses can use these findings to fine-tune ad placements, enhance audience targeting, and maximize conversion potential, ensuring higher profitability and reduced wasted ad spend.
 # Data Overview and Dataset Structure

 To effectively analyze the performance of marketing campaigns, we use a structured dataset containing key performance indicators (KPIs) and campaign-specific attributes.
 This dataset enables businesses to evaluate engagement levels, cost efficiency, and overall campaign effectiveness, helping them optimize future marketing strategies.